alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 The 'Session Lifetime' determines the amount of time, after being acquired or renewed, that a session and its token remain valid.
 A session can be renewed after half of its lifetime.
 A session expires after its lifetime if not renewed or after its alivetime if unused and an NMOS RestAPI PUT, POST, PATCH or DELETE request changing the state of the Node is performed without a bearer token.
 By default the lifetime of a session is 60 minutes.

 The 'Session AliveTime' determines the amount of time, after being used, that a session and its token remain alive.
 A session is used when an NMOS RestAPI is accessed using the `Authorization` header and that the bearer token proves to be the owner of the session.
 A session that is not alive becomes expired if an NMOS RestAPI PUT, POST, PATCH or DELETE request changing the state of the Node is performed without a bearer token.
 There is a special keepalive endpoint that MAY be used for keeping a session alive.
-By default the alivetime of a session is 60 seconds.

-> Note: it is possible to change, based on a global enterprise policy, the default alivetime of 60 seconds to 120 seconds.
-No other values are allowed.
+By default the AliveTime of a session is 60 seconds.
+The AliveTime MAY be configured by an administrator from 60 seconds to 120 seconds, based on a global enterprise policy.
+No other values are allowed for the AliveTime.

 ## Using Reservation along with OAuth2.0 authorizations